oilandsugar/ritual-dust/content/music/mixing.md

 - Having a little bit of compression and a limiter on the master bus when mixing can help get a better feel of how it's gonna sit in the mastered track.
 - Increasing the volume of some tracks slowly during buildups is really effective.
 - Having a little bit of silence before a drop makes it sound more impactful.
+- in ableton, select a track, then press CMD+A and then you can adjust all volume levels at the same time

 #### Compression